getify/grips/README.md

 --verbose    display progress
---all        build all options (ignores --runtime and --nodebug) --runtime    builds only the stripped down runtime (no compiler) --nodebug    strip debug code (smaller files with less graceful error handling) --minify     minify all built files with uglify.js (creates *.min.js files)
+--all        build all options (ignores --runtime and --nodebug) --runtime    builds only the stripped down runtime (no compiler) --amd        also build AMD style files (amd-*.js) --node       build the node.js compatible package (in a /bin folder) --nodebug    strip debug code (smaller files with less graceful error handling) --minify     minify all built files with uglify.js (creates *.min.js files)
 ```